-This year, because of COVID – 19, pupils will be unable to sit their exams as usual and, instead, they will receive calculated grades which will be based on a combination of teacher assessment, class ranking and past performance of the school.
-In view of this, it is even more likely than previous years that pupils will be asking their teachers what grade they are likely to receive.
+Should exam results be treated as subject access requests?
+This year, because of COVID – 19, pupils will be unable to sit their exams as usual.
+Instead, they will receive calculated grades.
+These will be based on a combination of teacher assessment, class ranking and past performance of the school.
+As such, it is more likely than previous years that pupils will ask their teachers what grade they are likely to receive.

-Arguably, the requests could be regarded as SARs because:
+Arguably, the requests could be regarded as Subject Access Requests because:

 - It is ok for SARs to be made verbally

-- SARs do not have to be submitted in any specific format
+- They do not have to be submitted in any specific format

 - SARs do not have to quote the relevant law

-- SARs can be made by children (not just adults), providing those children are deemed to be competent to exercise their own data protection rights.
-(In Scotland children who are aged 12 and over are presumed to be competent and although there is no such presumption in England and Wales, it is a useful guide and generally, children old enough to take GCSE exams will be regarded as competent).
+In Scotland children who are aged 12 and over are presumed to be competent.
+There is no such presumption in England and Wales.
+Generally, children old enough to take GCSE exams will be regarded as competent.

-The Data Protection Act 2018 (DPA) provides an exemption which should be relied upon in this situation.
+The Data Protection Act 2018 (DPA) provides an exemption which should be used in this situation.
 Paragraph 25 of Schedule 2 to the DPA 2018 provides that if this information is requested before the exam results are announced, the school only needs to release the information either:

 - Within 5 months of the request being made or

-- Within 40 days of the results being announced, whichever is earlier.
+- Within 40 days of the results being announced

-Therefore, if a school receives a SAR relating to exam results in June or July, it would be able to legally withhold the information until the information is announced (13 August for A Levels and AS Levels and 20 August for GCSEs).
+Whichever is earlier.
+Therefore, if a school receives a Subject Access Request relating to exam results in June or July, it would be able to legally withhold the information until the information is announced.
+This is 13 August for A Levels and AS Levels and 20 August for GCSEs.

-In terms of whether schools should treat every request they receive from their pupils for information on their likely grades as SARs, I would suggest not.
-I would advise that a common-sense approach should be adopted ie: what is reasonable in the given circumstances.
+Should schools should treat every request from their pupils for information on likely grades as SARs?
+I would suggest not.
+I would advise adpoting a common-sense approach – what is reasonable in the given circumstances?

-If the teacher honestly considers that a SAR is being made, then the request needs to be considered as such and treated appropriately.
+If the teacher honestly believes that a SAR is being made, then the request needs to be considered and treated appropriately.
 This will create a huge amount of work.
-Whilst the exemption referred to above under the DPA 2018 means that the school will not have to respond within one month (as is the usual time limit for SARs), they will still need to fulfil all the other requirements that are necessary when processing a SAR.
+The exemption referred to under the DPA 2018 means that the school will not have to respond within one month (as is the usual time limit for SARs).
+However, they still need to fulfil all other requirements that are necessary when processing a SAR.

-For example, the teacher will need to clarify with the pupil that they do not require any other personal data and, when responding to a SAR, the GDPR requires that the data subject (the pupil in this case) must be provided with supplemental information such as details about their rights, including a right to complain to the Information Commissioner’s Office (ICO).
+For example, the teacher will need to clarify with the pupil that they do not require any other personal data.
+When responding to a SAR, the GDPR requires that the data subject (the pupil in this case) must be provided with supplemental information such as details about their rights, including a right to complain to the Information Commissioner’s Office (ICO).

-In addition to this, the school, as a controller, will need to log full details of all the SARs they receive in a register and keep copies of their responses and have this available for inspection by the ICO upon request.
+In addition to this, the school as a controller will need to log full details of all the SARs they receive.
+This should be in a register, and copies of their responses kept.
+The register should be available for inspection by the ICO upon request.
 This is necessary for the school to fulfil the Accountability Principle under the GDPR.

 If any requests are to be treated as SARs it will be necessary for the school to: